safe2choose

 How you feel during and after an abortion depends on the individual.
 On the day you take your second pill, you should plan to rest and be in a comfortable environment.
 You may feel tired for a day or two, but you should quickly return to normal.

 If you feel up to it, you can return to work, school, driving, and most other routine activities the next day.
-However, avoid strenuous activity for several days.
 You should begin to feel better as the days go by, but if you continue to feel unwell, contact your doctor or health-care facility.
+If you are located in a place where abortion is restricted, you can always count on the advice of the safe2choose counsellors.

-Over the hours and days following a successful abortion, the discomfort and bleeding should improve.
+Over the hours and days following a successful abortion, the discomfort and bleeding should decrease.
 Your pregnancy symptoms (breast tenderness, nausea, fatigue) should gradually improve as well if the pills were successful.

 Side effects from the medications, including chills, fever, and nausea, should go away fairly quickly.
 If you have nausea, vomiting, diarrhea, or fever for more than 24 hours after taking Misoprostol, contact a clinician immediately.
 This may be a sign of infection.